xenoscopic/go-keytar/README.md

   but we could probably figure out the real error and expand our list of error codes.
 - Add checks against null bytes in UTF-8 strings.
-This is uncommon, and won't cause crashes, though it will cause truncation with GNOME Keyring.
+This is uncommon, and won't cause crashes, though it will cause truncation with GNOME Keyring since we can't pass a string length.
 Our best option is probably to canonicalize when using GNOME Keyring.
 - Figure out if Go has a secure fallback that we could use somewhere in its crypto libraries